thealjey/evolution-test/README.md

 # Editable tree - test application
 A test app that mimics a unix file system browser.
 Allows to create, rename and delete files and folders, edit file contents.
-Supports drag and drop (might not work in IE <9).
+Supports drag and drop (might not work on IE <9).

 User changes are persisted into localStorage.

 Written in React 0.13.1 + Flux 2.0.1 + Immutable 3.6.4

-Source code is statically analized by Flow 0.6.0, compiled from ES6 to ES5 with Babel 4.7.16 and packaged with Webpack 1.7.3
+Source code is statically analized by Flow 0.7.0, compiled from ES6 to ES5 with Babel 4.7.16 and packaged with Webpack 1.7.3

 Styles are provided by Twitter Bootstrap 3.3.4 + React Bootstrap 0.17.0.